 An example of fidelity lost:

 I don’t normally revisit previous posts topics so quickly.
-After posting information about the differences between these two games, I was listening to my iPod yesterday and found a really quite horrendous adaptation of Mega Man 3 music on the Genesis.
+After posting a lengthy discourse on the music from this game yesterday, I was listening to my iPod today and found a really quite horrendous adaptation of Mega Man 3 music on the Genesis.
 I figure I would post it.
 In general, the Mega Man 3 music is not treated particularly well but this one is pretty much the worst.

 I also fixed the title and some typos.
 He’s known as “Mega Man” here and “Rockman” in Japan- there’s a space.
 Oops.
 I’m glad no one pointed this out.
 I guess I just did though.
 Double oops.

 Here’s the offending example.
 The “Ending- Theme of Protoman” track from the Genesis version of this game is downright awful.
 Let’s demonstrate.
-Here’s the NES version (An aside: Protoman was known as “Blues” in Japan hence the title of the track):
+Here’s the NES version:

 (credit: constantlimit – I apologize for the awful sound quality.
 Ouch, my ears.
 Clearly done on emulator or something.)